14/09/2024

 individual.

-Warner references his brother, who is studying at Yale Law, and his sister-in-law, who
+Warner references his brother, who is studying at Yale Law - a top-tier academic institution, and his sister-in-law, who

 the high standards his family holds him to and the intense pressure he feels to live up to